Modeling Student Learning with 3.8 Million Program Traces: Conclusion and Future Work

+Modeling individual student behavior from edit traces has important educational implications.
+Our results show that models can predict when students will backtrack or struggle with specific concepts (Section 4.2), enabling early interventions such as detecting whether an assignment is appropriately challenging.
+Efficient adaptation to new students with just 2–4 traces (Section 4.4) makes this feasible in real classrooms, where teachers cannot manually model each learner.
+Moreover, using learned student representations to recover from errors while preserving individual coding style (Section 4.5) addresses a key educational challenge: providing personalized feedback that respects students’ learning trajectories rather than enforcing a single “correct” approach.
+These findings open the door to intelligent tutoring systems, automated hint generation, and assessments that evaluate learning processes, not just final correctness.

-We would like to thank the \pc for their help with proving access to anonymized user logs.
+We thank \pc for their help with access to anonymized user logs.
 This work was sponsored by Intel and the National Science Foundation under grants IIS-2212310 and CCF-2217064, and an MIT AI for Intelligence and Augmentation seed grant.
-MS is supported by an IBM PhD Fellowship.
-AR is supported by a National Science Foundation GRFP 2023357727.
+AR is supported by NSF GRFP 2023357727.
 JA is additionally supported by a Sloan Research Fellowship.